All-Dings/0/README.md

 # Clash of Clans

-FYI: This project is under heavy construction!
+FYI: This Project is under heavy Construction!

 - [Rules](5.md)
 - [TODOs](9.md)